egnor/rollup-plugin-jsx-for-if/README.md

 [these](https://github.com/orgs/mdx-js/discussions/2581)
 [discussions](https://github.com/orgs/mdx-js/discussions/2276).)

-So, while this plugin doesn't technically involve MDX at all, it exists mostly to deal with this MDX quirk and let you write conditions, loops, and local variable bindings around Markdown content. ("Traditional" template languages often use tag-based conditionals and loops in this way.)
+So, while this plugin isn't technically MDX-specific, it exists mostly to deal with this MDX quirk and let you write conditions, loops, and local variable bindings around Markdown content. ("Traditional" template languages often use tag-based conditionals and loops in this way.)

 ## Usage